gpopides/gpopides/README.md

-You can reach me at gpopides@pm.me
+You can reach me at mail@gpopides.me

 [This is my blog](https://gpopides.me/)